-The Ecology Institute’s SECRETS program has served regional communities since 1997.
-From a handful of classes when it began, the SECRETS program now reaches almost every 5th grade classroom in a 2000 square mile service area and is known as a model for place-based education across the nation.
+The Ecology Institute’s SECRETS program has served regional schools since 1996.
+From a handful of classes when it began, the SECRETS program now reaches almost every 5th grade classroom in a 2,000 square mile service area and is known as the leading educational resource throughout the region.

 In addition, our Science in Action program offers middle school students the opportunity to engage in real-world field research with professional ecologists and conservation scientists and our Gorge Explorers program provides internships in conservation stewardship and community service for high school students.
 We continue to explore new opportunities to expand the number of and enhance the quality of place-based, hands-on science education in the Gorge.